-The Water Resources Division is responsible for monitoring transboundary waters to ensure that upstream provinces and territories are not causing downstream effects in the Northwest Territories.
+The Department of Environment and Natural Resources (ENR) is responsible for monitoring transboundary waters to ensure that upstream provinces and territories are not causing downstream effects in the Northwest Territories (NWT).
 Monitoring currently takes place on the Slave, Hay, Liard and Peel rivers.
 The comprehensive program has developed a solid baseline for the aquatic ecosystem of these rivers against which future changes can be measured.

-The program allows for the detection/early warning of negative environmental trends in waters downstream of industrial developments and is responsive to unexpected upstream events—for example, the October 2013 spill at the Obed Coal Mine near Hinton, Alberta.
+The program allows for the detection/early warning of negative environmental trends in waters downstream of industrial developments and is responsive to unexpected upstream events.

 The Coppermine and Lockhart River Basins are some of the most important and pristine river systems in the central arctic.
 Cumulative effects of mining and other development within these two basins require ongoing monitoring and assessment of water quantity and quality information.
 Seasonal monitoring continues to be carried out in the upper reaches of the Coppermine and Lockhart basins (since 2000).
 Information is currently being analyzed for long-term trends related to physical parameters, major ions, nutrients and total metals.